Global Poker Index: 2020 Global Poker Awards

 The 2nd Annual Global Poker Awards for the 2019 poker season was held on March 6, 2020, at the PokerGO Studio at ARIA Resort & Casino.
 There were 25 awards presented, and the show was aired on PokerGO and was hosted by Maria Ho and Drea Renae.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).

 2022 Global Poker Awards

 The 3rd Annual Global Poker Awards for the 2021 poker season was held on February 18, 2022, at the PokerGO Studio at ARIA Resort & Casino.
 There were 26 awards presented, and the show was aired on PokerGO and was hosted by Jeff Platt and Drea Renae.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).

 2023 Global Poker Awards

 The 4th Annual Global Poker Awards for the 2022 poker season was held on March 3, 2023, at the PokerGO Studio at ARIA Resort & Casino.
 There were 27 awards presented, and the show was aired on PokerGO and was hosted by Jeff Platt and Drea Renae.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).

+2024 Global Poker Awards

+The 5th Annual Global Poker Awards for the 2023 poker season was held on February 24, 2024, at the PokerGO Studio at ARIA Resort & Casino.
+There were 29 awards presented, and the show was aired on PokerGO and was hosted by Jeff Platt and Drea Renae.

+Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).